 - None of the BlazBlue games include English credits.
 This created quite a bit of confusion in trying to identify the voice actor for Yuki Terumi. note

 - The Sims 2, although some detective Googling will let you figure them out.

 - The DS remake of Final Fantasy IV played this straight (unlike the other entries in the series).
 Thankfully, voice director Jonathan Klein was nice enough to confirm all of the voice actors and their characters via a guessing game format.
 He also did the same for other games such as Valkyrie Profile 2 Silmeria and Star Ocean: The Last Hope.

 - Resident Evil: Revelations credits the Japanese voice cast, but doesn't credit the English one.
 Many of the major characters are easy to pick out, though.
 (Michelle Ruff as Jill Valentine, for example).

 - With the exception of Symphonia and Phantasia (the latter being dubbed in Japan where unions aren't an issue), the majority of games in the Tales series are non-union and thus don't list the English voice actors.

 - The Soul series:

 - Soulcalibur II had a list for the Japanese voice cast during the credits, but zilch for the English voice cast.
-The only reason the English VAs in II are known is because the character profiles allow the player to toggle on and off the name of the VA while listening to each individual character's quotes.
+The English VAs in II are instead credited in the in-game character profiles, which allow the player to toggle on and off the name of the VA while listening to each individual character's quotes.